joelMaultsby/Browser-Based-Game-Project/README.md

      ELSE IF answer==null

         DISPLAY "Please provide a text answer.
 Empty response is not accepted."

     Display final score to the score
     DISPLAY "Your final score is: " + score

 END Quiz

+# Description of Game

+The game quizzes the player on state capitals for 4 states.
+In order to win the game the user must correctly enter the name for MO, UT, TX, and FL

+# Technologies Used:
+JavaScript, HTML, and CSS

+# Next Steps
+To enhance the game I would like to expand it to quiz the players on all state capitals in the US.
+Also I would like to update the scoring for the game to allow players to win if they answer 80% of the state capitals correct instead of 100% of the state capitals.